 The creative potential of the anamorphoses is not yet exhausted due to technological progress.
 Augmented Reality (AR) and Virtual Reality (VR) open up new spaces in which anamorphic representations can be experienced not only on physical surfaces, but also in virtual rooms.

-These technologies enable artists and designers to create immersive experiences that are increasingly being used, especially in the gaming and film industry.
-This creates illusionary spaces that dynamically change the perception of the audience and create emotional intensity.
+These technologies enable artists and designers to create immersive experiences, which are increasingly being applied in the gaming and film industries.
+Illusory spaces are created here, dynamically altering the audience's perception and creating emotional intensity.

-Anamorphoses could play an important role in everyday life, be it in interactive experiences or as creative elements in digital media.
+Thus, anamorphoses could play a significant role in everyday life, whether in interactive experiences or as creative elements in digital media.

 Make artistic illusions yourself

-If you really got a taste and also flows some artistic blood in them, then you may now feel like trying out an anamorphic illusion.
-Then this video tutorials will help you:
+If you have really gotten a taste for it and some artistic blood flows in you, then you might now feel like trying your hand at an anamorphic illusion yourself.
+Then these video tutorials will surely help you:

 Have fun trying it out!